FontoXML/fontoxml-table-flow-basic/README.md

 		})
 	],

+	// Widget are before columns.
+Column widgets are linked to the cell elements in the first row.
+Any widget can be used, but only the {@link iconWidget} is supported here.
+Optional, defaults to an empty array.
+	columnBefore: [
+		createIconWidget('lcTime-value-edit', {
+			clickOperation: 'do-nothing'
+		})
+	],

 	// This will show buttons that insert a new column or row.
 Optional, defaults to false.
 	showInsertionWidget: true,